 Welcome to the Career Technical Education Committee.

-The Academic Senate's Career Technical Education (CTE) Committee establishes the forum for continually enhancing SMC's CTE programs.
+Career Technical Education (CTE) Committee establishes the forum for continually enhancing SMC's CTE programs.

 Scope & Functions